SSpeights/PowerShellGuide/prepare-your-script.md

 ## Create help - part 2

-When you are done add the rest of the help that you think is important for using you script: especially the Examples.
+When you are done add the rest of the help that you think is important for using you script: especially polishing up your DESCRIPTION and adding EXAMPLES.

 ## Section targets